The U.S. Government and Families

 Family Composition

-2. More recently, the ruling on Loving v.
+- More recently, the ruling in Loving v.
 Virginia has been utilized to argue that laws banning same-sex marriages were also unconstitutional.
-Between 2012 and 2014, plaintiffs from multiple states filed in state courts to overturn state laws that criminalized same-s marriages.
+Between 2012 and 2014, plaintiffs from multiple states filed in state courts to overturn state laws that criminalized same-sex marriages.
 While several district courts found these laws to be unconstitutional, one district court ruled in favor of the constitutionality of these laws.
 With the split between courts, the case rose to the level of the U.S. Supreme Court, which ruled in 2015 that all states must perform and recognize marriages between same-sex couples (see: Obergefell v.
 Hodges).

 No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.